commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/order/authorize.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/order/authorize.ts)_

-## `cl-triggers order:billing_address_clone_id ID`
+### `cl-triggers order:billing_address_clone_id ID`

-The id of the address that you want to clone to create the order's billing address.
+The id of the address that you want to clone to create the order's billing address..

 ```
 USAGE